Scholarships & Fellowships

 - Students who will be sophomores, juniors or seniors at the time the scholarship is awarded, pursuing careers in radio, television, or digital journalism

-- Winners must plan on continuing their undergraduate education in Fall 2024 to be eligible
+- Winners must plan on continuing their undergraduate education in the Fall semester to be eligible

 Michele Clark Fellowship